kalmiallc/kalmia-sql-lib/README.md

 # Kalmia SQL lib
 This package contains common sql functions ans connection manager.

+This package must be build, and the dist folder is committed.
+It is done this way because of the NPM build problems.
+To release a new version, npm build must be done (don't forget to update the version in the package.json)

 All documentation is MD based and resides in the docs directory.